 Here are candidate statements from the six candidates.
 Where the candidate included a Spanish statement, that also is included.

 [Editor's note: At the request of the JPNC, comments are not allowed on this post.
-To comment about the election please use this introductory post.]
+To comment about the election please .]

 Edward “Red” Burrows (incumbent as Area C member)

 I have lived in Jamaica Plain since 1998 and have been on the neighborhood council for almost seven years.
 I am the assistant chair for the Zoning Committee and sit on the Open Space Committee and the Jackson Square Citizens Advisory Committee.
 I want to work with all residents of JP to ensure that we all have safe streets and well-maintained parks, and above all, to ensure diversity by promoting affordable housing.
 I hope you vote for me Sept.
 24.

 I am a social worker and 17-year JP resident, and have been active with the JPNC since 2003.
 As a member and former chair of the Housing and Development Committee, I advocated for affordable housing in the former Barbara McInnis House and in Forest Hills.
 In the last year, I led the JPNC’s effort to reach out to youth-serving organizations to address youth violence in JP.
 I am committed to the diverse and vibrant community that is my home.
 I would be honored to have your vote and to have the opportunity to continue to serve you.
 Thank you.